Contractual enrolment is an alternative to auto enrolment

 Aims to track a filtered index, which excludes companies that operate in industries that breach certain ethical criteria.

-This fund carries a higher risk of fluctuation to your savings but has the potential for high growth, though this is not guaranteed
+This fund carries a higher risk of fluctuation to your savings than other growth funds available but has the potential for high growth, though this is not guaranteed.

-Aims to provide long-term investment growth up to and during retirement, to facilitate the drawdown of retirement income.
+Aims to provide long-term investment growth up to retirement, and to support flexible income during retirement, taking into account Environmental, Social and Governance factors.

 Aims to create long term appreciation of capital through investment in a diversified portfolio of securities which meets Islamic investment principles.

-Aims to track the performance of the FTSE Developed (ex UK) Index, which provides broad exposure to large and mid-cap companies in the developed world, excluding the UK.
+Aims to provide broad exposure to large and mid-cap companies in the developed world, excluding the UK, taking into account Environmental, Social and Governance factors.